 In total, about three million M2 Brownings hold been produced.
 Even the Soviet Union became the owner of the M2, with some 3,100 of the guns delivered to the country under lend-lease during World War II, where they were used for air defense.

 Tu-95 & B-52

-Rounding out the list of an oldie but goodie weapons systems are a pair of early Cold War American and Soviet strategic bombers – the Boeing B-52 Stratofortress and the Tupolev Tu-95 ‘Bear’.
-Introduced in 1956 and 1955, these bombers, originally designed strictly as nuclear strike bombers, continue to serve their countries’ strategic aviation, including in non-nuclear roles, some 60+ years on.
+Rounding out the list of oldie but goodie weapons systems are a pair of early Cold War American and Soviet strategic bombers – the Boeing B-52 Stratofortress and the Tupolev Tu-95 ‘Bear’.
+Introduced in 1956 and 1955, these bombers, designed initially strictly as nuclear strike bombers, continue to serve their countries’ strategic aviation, including in non-nuclear roles, some 60+ years on.

-The giant, long-range jet and turboprop-powered aircraft hold long become legends of Cold War lore, although the Russian Bears still cause a ruckus whenever they are flown in international airspace around the US or its allies.
+The giant, long-range jet and turboprop-powered aircraft hold long become legends of Cold War lore, although the Russian Bears still cause a stir whenever they are flown in international airspace around the US or its allies.

-The American plane admittedly has a much deal more experience than its Russian counterpart, which only made its combat debut in Syria against ISIS in 2015.
+The American plane admittedly has much more experience than its Russian counterpart, which only made its combat debut in Syria against ISIS in 2015.
 The B-52 has been used in Vietnam, the Gulf War, Yugoslavia, and Afghanistan.